-Fortunately, the exchange rate has recovered somewhat since Autumn 2016, but this has still left us with a dramatic shortfall of funds to be able to send over to Kenya to support the Emmanuel Home over that period.
-Extra funds are urgently needed.
+The exchange rate recovered somewhat between October 2016 and January 2018, but has since fallen again from January 2018 and stands around 131 Kenyan Shillings to £1.
+This has left us with a dramatic shortfall of regular donation funds to be able to send over to Kenya to support the Emmanuel Home over that period.
+Extra regular donation funds are urgently needed to fund ongoing work.

 According to the Kenya National Bureau of Statistics, the Kenyan Consumer Price Inflation rate for the 12 months period to April 2018 was 3.73%.

 We pray and appeal for cash donations to get us through this especially difficult period and for more regular sponsors.

 It was with great sadness that we heard of the unexpected death of James Ayoki (James 2), our long-standing Deputy Manager / House Parent, on Tuesday 27 October 2015.
 It is obvious from his well attended funeral that he will be missed by many - an illustrated report on his burial on the 14 November 2015 can be found by clicking on this link.

 The current position on staffing is as follows -

 Lynet is based at the Rehema Mission School, in Kisumu and works for the Home part-time.

 There are currently around 30 children & young people under the care of the Emmanuel Home with financial support and advice being provided through the Kanyawegi UK charity and the valuable assistance of the Kenyan Committee.